Pilot Photonics' Hybrid Laser Breakthrough As the demand for AI acceleration, cloud computing, and...

 COCOPOP: Coherent Comb for Co-Packaged Optics for AI/ML Datacentres

-Backed by €2.5M in funding from the European Innovation Council’s HORIZON-EIC-2023-TRANSITION CHALLENGES programme, our COCOPOP project is developing the world’s first coherent-capable External Laser Source (ELS) based on a chip-scale frequency comb.
-This isn’t just about more bandwidth — it’s about future-proofing the backbone of the digital world.
-Whether through pluggables or co-packaged optics (CPO/OIO), our innovation unlocks a new scaling dimension and paves the way for coherent communication inside the datacentre.
-In our view, the question isn’t if the datacentre goes coherent, it’s when.
-And COCOPOP is what makes that possible.
+Backed by €2.5M in funding from the European Innovation Council’s HORIZON-EIC-2023-TRANSITION CHALLENGES programme, our project COCOPOP (Coherent Combs for Co-packaged Optics) is developing the world’s first comb-based External Laser Source (ELS).
+This isn’t just about more bandwidth — it’s about future-proofing the digital world.

 The Challenge: Scaling Optical Interconnects in AI and Cloud Data Centres